saraRaris/Fashion-MNIST/README.md

 ### Model 2: CNN2 + Batch Normalization + Skip connections + Added Dropout

-As it has been previously seen, Model 1 results in overfitting after training for a few epochs.
+As it has been previously seen, Model 1 results is overfitting after training for a few epochs.
 To alleviate this issue, this model is proposed.
 As described in the methodology section, Model 2 adds more dropout to the architecture.
 It also increases the number of filters from 32x32 to 64x64 in the convolutional layers.

 This model was trained for 50 epochs achieving a final accuracy of 92.37% and a training time of 50.37 minutes.
 The plots for both the accuracy and the loss function can be seen below.
 As it can be observed, the accuracy of both the training and test set increases steadily.
 The loss function for the training set keeps decreasing but decreases very slowly in the test set after epoch 30.